aurorascharff/rsc-workshop/STEPS.md

 ### App: Add transition to Search

-- Search component: mention web standard way to search and progressive enhancement already working.
-- Kode search component: default full page reload, could be a plain filter but we want to use the url, defaultvalue.
-UseTransition and batching, don't need to debounce.
-Prog-enh works.
-- Excalidraw tree
+- Add transition for spinner to the search.
+Batching, we dont need to debounce.

 ### App: Add transition and ContactButton sidebar

 - Awaiting a contact db call.
 Need to show this somehow or the app will not feel good.
 Awaiting the server on the page we´re navigating to.
 - Since this is dynamic, we are running the await on the server.
 With static content, it has already run in the build and we don´t have to worry about loading states.
 - Add transition to ContactButton as new button ContactButtonTransition
+- PAUSE?

 ### Intro: What is suspense?